naiyoma/docs-fern/fern/api/docs/compiler/generators.md

 [Source code](https://github.com/fern-api/express-starter)

 The Express generator generates types and networking logic for your Express server.
-This saves you time and add compile-time safety that you are serving the exact API that you specified in your Fern specification.
+This saves you time and add compile-time safety that you are serving the exact API that you specified in your Fern definition.

 ⚠️ Make sure to enable `allowSyntheticDefaultImports` in your `tsconfig.json` when using this generator.